 However you won’t pay the fee if you pay in £1,500 every month.
-Most people should be ok with this if they pay their salary in – you need to earn just under £22,000 a year to take home this amount after tax and National Insurance.
+Most people should be ok with this if they pay their salary in – you need to earn just under £21,500 a year to take home this amount after tax and National Insurance.

-To be eligible for this you’ll need to either spend £500 a month on your debit card or keep £5,000 in the account every day of the month.
+To be eligible for one of the ‘Reward Extras’ you’ll need to either spend £500 a month on your debit card or keep £5,000 in the account every day of the month.

-You need to pay in the £1,500 a month every month to get your reward (which you should be doing to avoid the fee), and you need to stay in credit.
+You also need to pay in the £1,500 a month every month to get your reward (which you should be doing to avoid the fee), and you need to stay in credit.

 - Three digital magazines a month from a selection of Hearst magazine titles (eg Good Housekeeping, Red)

 - Two HD digital movie rentals from Rakuten (each valid for 35 days)

 - One Vue cinema ticket a month (each valid for 12 months)

 - £5 a month

-Are the new rewards any good?
+Are the rewards any good?

 I’ll look at each benefit in turn: